Klemek/gitblog-data/2019/08/20/index.md

 ---

-Let's verify that it's working for the simple we saw before.
+Let's verify that it's working for the simple case we saw before.

 $$K_{0}=K_{1}\Leftrightarrow \Delta K=0$$